 Free-roaming wildlife populations are crashing in many areas, and natural habitat is being destroyed at an alarming rate.
 There is a war going on, and the other side is winning hands down – why is that?

 For the sake of simplicity, I refer to the two sides in this war as the ‘Exploiters’ and the ‘Protectors’.
-I do generalise enormously, please forgive me.
+I do generalise enormously, please bear with me.

 The Exploiters have money, lots of it.
 They also have focus and the determination to do whatever it takes to achieve their goals – they will ruin entire ecosystems and communities in pursuit of a specific hardwood or mineral and kill animals in the most barbaric way to extract specific body parts.
 They will threaten, terrify and kill people and bribe whoever it takes.
 They research, plan and execute their extraction strategies with military precision and their leaders live in financial and legal twilight zones, protected by a ring of violence, corruption and morally bankrupt government officials, bankers, accountants and lawyers.
 They have hoovered up vast swathes of Earth’s bounty and they will continue to do so until there is nothing left.

 Some of them live amongst you, although you may not recognise them in this light.
 Perhaps they are not involved in poaching (as you define it), or other obvious illegal exploitations, and so you don’t see them as exploiters.
 Perhaps they wear suits, and work in respected companies and governments.
 Extraction industries such as mining, commercial fishing, hardwood logging and fossil fuel energy provide products that humans need, but many of them do so at massive cost to the environment – and leave taxpayers and rural communities to carry the cost.
 Great business model – bank the revenue and leave others to pay the bills.